 Discomfort, aching, tightness, or pressure that comes and goes.
 You may feel this in your chest, back, abdomen, arm, shoulder, neck, or jaw.

-More fatigue than usual for no clear reason
+Tiredness that gets worse or you have more tiredness than usual for no clear reason

 Shortness of breath while doing something that used to be easy

 Heartburn, indigestion, nausea, or sweating

 Call 911 right away if any of your symptoms lasts for more than a few minutes.
 Or if they go away and come back.
 Or if they happen at rest and don't go away after taking nitroglycerin.
 Or if they continue to get worse.
 You could be having a heart attack (acute myocardial infarction).

 Angina usually happens during activity.
 It can also occur when you’re upset or after a large meal.
 Sometimes angina can happen when the weather is too hot or too cold.
 All of these things can put more stress on your body and your heart.

 You may have unstable angina if angina starts occurring more often, lasts longer, happens even when you are resting, or causes more discomfort.
 It’s a sign that your heart problem may be getting worse.
 You need to call your healthcare provider right away.